GeekTrainer/learn-django/Module5/Module5_Unit3.md

 ```

 For this form we have created the `ClientForm` class to hold the form elements, and also define the fields.
-One thing to notice is that we are not creating the `<form>...</form>` tags, or the "Submit" button that is required for the HTML template.
+One thing to notice is that we are not creating the `<form>...</form>` tags or the "Submit" button that is required for the HTML template.
 When inserting this form those elements will have to be added to the template in order to work correctly.